hasgeek/doctypehtml5/README.rst

 You will need the `Flask <http://flask.pocoo.org/>`__ framework and some extensions.
 To install::

-   easy_install Flask Flask-SQLAlchemy Flask-WTF simplejson pytz
+   easy_install Flask Flask-SQLAlchemy Flask-WTF Flask-Mail simplejson pytz Markdown

 Installing into a ``virtualenv`` is strongly recommended.